arpit-agr/v3-arpit-codes/src/content/blog/inner-and-outer-values-of-display.md

 ---
 title: 'Inner And Outer Values Of `display`'
-summary: 'Rachel Andrew explains what really happens when we change the value of `display` on an element in light of the two-value syntax.'
+summary: 'Rachel Andrew explains the two-value syntax of the `display` property, clarifying how it affects element layout and child behavior in CSS.'
 pubDate: 2024-05-13
-tags: ['display', 'css', 'rachel-andrew']
+tags: ['display', 'layout', 'css', 'rachel-andrew']
 ---

-Recently, [Stefan Judis](https://front-end.social/@stefan/112426743422409016) posted on Mastodon:
+[Stefan Judis's post](https://front-end.social/@stefan/112426743422409016) on Mastodon about multi-keyword display values in CSS caught my attention, as I hadn't encountered this two-value syntax before.

 > Hand to the heart: is anyone using multi-keyword display values?
 Because I haven't seem them anywhere but the MDN docs. 🫣